-NASA SPORT will be supporting the NHC demonstration of GOES-R product by providing the RGB air mass and dust products in N-AWIPS format and making them available to NHC via ftp.
-They will also coordinate with CIRA on the product archival.
+NASA SPoRT will be supporting the NHC demonstration of GOES-R product by providing the RGB air mass and dust products in N-AWIPS format and making them available to NHC via ftp.
+They will also participate in RGB product training.
+They will also coordinate with CIRA on the product archival, and work with CIMAS, CIMSS and NHC to provide the SAL and pseudo natural color products in N-AWIPS format.